How to Plant Your New Trees

 1) DIG THE HOLE

-Image of how to plant new trees
+Image of how to plant new trees, cincinnati, ohio

 Dig the hole a minimum of 6-12” wider than the root ball, but no deeper.